BadgujarKalpesh/Dynamic-Page-Builder/README.md

   * **Add/Remove Fields**: Add or remove any number of fields to a page's structure at any time.
   * **Multiple Field Types**: The system supports a wide range of data types, including text, textarea, number, date, email, and checkbox.
-  * **Database Indexing**: For performance, Admins can mark a field to be indexed in the database.
   * **UI Behavior Toggles**: Admins can specify if a field should be required, used for searching, or included in statistical calculations.

 ### 4\.
 Advanced Validation & Customization (Admin)

 Admins can enforce strict data quality and customize the user experience.

-  * **Validation Rules**: A simple JSON editor allows Admins to define advanced validation rules like minimum/maximum length for text, min/max values for numbers, and even custom regular expressions.
   * **UI Helpers**: Set placeholder text and descriptive tooltips for each field to guide users.

 ### 5\.
 Dynamic UI for All Users